-The test data are arbitrarily chosen from historical data of Thailand power system.
-The data are simplified and unavailable data are chosen from standard values.
-There are 95 power generating units, including hydro plants taken into account in the simulation.
+The test data is obtained from historical data of EGAT [1].
+There are 110 power generating units, including 16 hydro plants taken into account in the simulation.
+The load curve of fiscal year 2001 is used.
 SPP power plants are dispatched based on the power purchase agreements which are not based on its prices.
-They are modeled in the load curve based on the power purchase agreement to operate at full capacity from 08.00 a.m. to 08.00 p.m. on weekdays and at 65% of the full capacity from 8.00 p.m. to 8.00 a.m. on weekdays, and whole Saturday and Sunday.
+They are modeled in the load curve based on the power purchase agreement to operate at full capacity from 08.00 a.m. to 08.00 p.m. on weekdays and at 65% of its full load from 8.00 p.m. to 8.00 a.m. on weekday, and whole Saturday and Sunday.
 IPP and EGAT power plants are operated according to the merit order.
-The typical daily load curve of Thailand from EGAT is shown in Fig. 4.
-It is the load curve of peak day in fiscal year 2001 (23 April 2001).
-The load curve used for simulation is obtained from the peak load in last 6 years of 2008 with the peak of 21,235 MW.
+The daily load curve of peak day in fiscal year 2001 (23 April 2001) is shown in Fig. 5.

-Fig. 4 Daily load curve of Thailand
+Fig. 5 Daily load curve of Thailand on 23 April 2001